 Faculty Research Grant Consultation

-The Culture, Grants and Advancement department within the Office of Culture, Community and Equity (OCCE) offers one-on-one assistance with the DEI, broader impacts, community engagement, education and outreach-related sections of research grant proposals.
+The Culture, Grants and Advancement department within the Office of Culture, Community and Equity (OCCE) offers one-on-one assistance with social impacts, community engagement, education and outreach-related sections of research grant proposals.
 In partnership with Michigan Engineering’s Office of the Associate Dean for Research, we consult on research grant proposals for major funders – including NSF, DoE, NASA and NIH – as well as corporate and philanthropic foundations.

 Our services include three primary levels of support: